A Personal Confession Before We Begin

 A hospital can provide excellent medical care, but if the experience feels cold or disorganized, clients quietly begin looking elsewhere.
 They do not schedule a feedback meeting.
 They do not offer constructive criticism.
 They simply disappear, often after leaving a four-paragraph Google review that ensures future clients disappear before they ever arrive.

-Leaders who are laser-focused on clinical quality but indifferent to client experience are, without realizing it, doing a disservice to everyone in the building.
-Their team loses the energy that comes from working in a culture people are proud of.
-Their clients lose the experience they deserve.
-Their patients lose the continuity of care that comes from long-term client relationships.
+When the clinical side gets all the attention and the service experience runs on hope, it is easy to miss how much is quietly slipping.
+The team loses the energy that comes from working in a culture people are proud of.
+Clients lose the experience they deserve.
+Patients lose the continuity of care that comes from long-term client relationships.
 And the hospital loses the growth it has worked hard to earn.

-All of it, quietly, because service was treated as secondary.
+All of it, quietly, because service got treated as secondary.

 Most technical veterinary skills can be taught through training and mentorship.
 Given time, motivated team members can learn venipuncture, anesthesia monitoring, dental radiology, medical terminology, and hospital software systems, eventually, after the mandatory period of clicking the wrong button and blaming the software.

-What cannot be reliably taught is service mindset.
+What is far harder to teach is service mindset.
 Genuine empathy.
 Emotional intelligence.
 Patience under stress.
 The instinct to help rather than deflect.
 The ability to smile warmly at a client who has asked the same question four times and make it look real on the fifth.

-You can train someone to say the right words.
-It is considerably harder to teach them to mean them.
+We can train someone to say the right words.
+Teaching them to mean those words is a different project entirely.
 And clients are remarkably skilled at detecting the difference.
-They may not know the name of a single instrument in your surgical suite, but they will absolutely tell their neighbors how your receptionist made them feel.
+They may not know the name of a single instrument in your surgical suite, but they will absolutely tell their neighbors how your client service representative made them feel.

 The Phone Call Test